I didn’t get married planning to get divorced, but it happened anyway.

 In 2017, my daughters and I moved out of state.
 Their father decided not to come with us.
 It was over a year before we returned to the state where I had spent most of my life.
 The divorce is finalized now and visitation is established, so we’ll be traveling 500 miles north four times a year so my kids can spend as much time with their father as possible.

 Our first trip was this past Christmas.
 I was on my own for days at a time—something that hadn’t happened for years.
-I found myself unsure of what I was going to do, but knowing that I absolutely needed to do something.
+I found myself unsure of what I was going to do during my time off from being a single mom.
+But I knew that I absolutely needed to do something.

 There’s not a lot of time to breathe when you’re solo-parenting.

 You’re making sure everyone does their homework and has a real dinner, and wondering when they last showered.
 Even taking time to relax with my kids becomes a job.
 As much fun as it is to watch a few episodes of their favorite shows with them, it’s also about making sure that they see me as a person, not some inscrutable entity who tells them what they can, and can’t, wear to school.

 I didn’t think that being the primary custodial parent was going to be easy, but it is hard in ways I didn’t expect.
 When I was married, I often said things like, “I feel like I don’t get a break.”
 As a solo parent, I don’t get to stop, ever.
 There is never time off from being a single mom.

 There’s a funny dichotomy here, though.
 In the middle of ridiculously busy days, I sometimes think, “If I could get a day off, I’d feel so much better.”
 But when I was faced with actually having time without my kids, I wondered what I was going to do with myself.
 The idea of being out of Mom-mode was almost unreal.
 I didn’t know how to stop or even slow down.